shpaw415/bunext/README.md

 - Fix Layout not rendering when it's in a dynamic segment directory and the request do not use the Client side router (direct access)
 - upgraded strategy for layout imports are now parallelized reducing loading time on cold start and dev mode

+## 0.9.0

+- Removed unused code -> Performance upgrade
+- CSS is automatically imported in the head component